CAZ catalog and optical light curves of 7918 blazar-selected active galactic nuclei: Characterizing variability and flaring behavior

 Despite increasing the \texttt{ncp\_prior}$_\mathrm{ideal}$ (see Appendix \ref{appendix_BB_calib}), the BB algorithm remains rather sensitive to fast variations in the merged CAZ light curves, especially in the more noisy ATLAS+ZTF-epoch.
 Fast variations can prematurely break valley-hill-valley BB patterns.
 This becomes detrimental when the BBHOP algorithm is tracing major outburst activity over longer rise and fall times.
 Moreover, blazars commonly show small flux variations during major outbursts, which also break the BBHOP continuity when tracing the underlying flare.
 To ensure that our BBHOP flares generally correspond to major flaring periods, we merge two BBHOP flares if: (1) the time difference from the peak BB to end BB of the first one is faster than 2~d; (2) the flux density decay of the first one is less significant than 3$\sigma$; (3) the time difference from the start BB to peak BB of the second one is faster than 2~d; or (4) the flux density rise of the second one is less significant than 3$\sigma$.
 These criteria are visualized in Fig. \ref{fig_sketch_flare_merging}.
 When two BBHOP flares are merged, they form a single BBHOP flare: the start BB of the first one becomes the start BB of the merged flare, the end BB of the second one the end BB of the merged flare, and the larger of the two peak BBs is chosen as the peak BB of the merged flare.
 We iteratively merge all neighboring BBHOP flares (including newly merged ones with their potential neighbor) until neighboring BBHOP flares cannot be merged.
 Henceforth, the term ``BBHOP flare'' also refers to merged BBHOP flares.

 The peak time of a BBHOP flare is defined as the middle of the peak BB.
 The start and end times of a flare are chosen using one of two methods.
 In the first method, the flare starts at the midpoint of the start BB.
-In the second method, we identify the BB adjacent to the start BB, and use its duration to trace back in time from the start BB to obtain a start time for the flare (i.e., the adjacent block is ``flipped''; e.g., \citealt{Wagner2022_BBHOP_flips}).
+In the second method, we identify the BB adjacent to the start BB and use its duration to trace back in time from the start BB to obtain a start time for the flare (i.e., the adjacent block is ``flipped''; e.g., \citealt{Wagner2022_BBHOP_flips}).
 Between these two start times, we choose the one that minimizes the total duration of a flare.
 The end time of a flare is determined following the same logic, but mirrored.
+This minimization ensures that the flares do not have unnaturally long start or end times when they are preceded or succeeded by an unusually long quiescent period, respectively.
 These two scenarios are respectively sketched in panels (A) and (B) of Fig. \ref{fig_sketch_flare_start}.

 We define ``brightening'' ($\mathcal{B}$) as the significance of flux density change\footnote{Significance of change from $S_1 \pm \sigma_1$ to $S_2 \pm \sigma_2$ is $\frac{S_2-S_1}{\sqrt{\sigma_1^2 + \sigma_2^2}}$.} of the start BB to the peak, and ``decaying'' ($\mathcal{D}$) as that of the end BB to the peak.
 In addition to these significances of local flux density change, we define $\mathcal{G}$ as the significance of flux density change from a global quiescent-level to the peak.
 The global quiescent-level is defined as the median of the lowest 50\% of the merged flux densities (i.e., $S_{25\%}$).
 In this work, we refer to $\mathcal{B}$, $\mathcal{D}$, and $\mathcal{G}$ as flare ``amplitudes'', which should not be confused with the convention where the flare amplitude is defined as its flux density change.
-Nonetheless, $\mathcal{B}$, $\mathcal{D}$, and $\mathcal{G}$ are directly proportional to flux density change, but additionally depend on the the flux density errors.
+Nonetheless, $\mathcal{B}$, $\mathcal{D}$, and $\mathcal{G}$ are directly proportional to flux density change, but additionally depend on the flux density errors.